A library of the world's healing knowledge. Held alongside one another. Never ranked. Built honest, built quietly, built for the world.

 The story of the next decade in wellness is not going to be a louder version of the last one.

 Remedae is being built the way I have always built things.
 With small, capable people.
-With investors who see this as a long thing, not a quick thing.
+With investors who can see the real potential here.
 With co-founders who want to build the editorial standard, not just the product.
 With practitioners who want their tradition heard properly.

 If any of that sounds like the conversation you are already inside, the door is open.